 Dutasteride: Dutasteride is extensively metabolized in humans.
 In vitro studies showed that dutasteride is metabolized by the CYP3A4 and CYP3A5 isoenzymes.
 Both of these isoenzymes produced the 4'-hydroxydutasteride, 6-hydroxydutasteride, and the 6,4'-dihydroxydutasteride metabolites.
 In addition, the 15-hydroxydutasteride metabolite was formed by CYP3A4.
 Dutasteride is not metabolized in vitro by human cytochrome P450 isoenzymes CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, and CYP2E1.
 In human serum following dosing to steady state, unchanged dutasteride, 3 major metabolites (4'-hydroxydutasteride, 1,2-dihydrodutasteride, and 6-hydroxydutasteride), and 2 minor metabolites (6,4'-dihydroxydutasteride and 15-hydroxydutasteride), as assessed by mass spectrometric response, have been detected.
 The absolute stereochemistry of the hydroxyl additions in the 6 and 15 positions is not known.
 In vitro, the 4'-hydroxydutasteride and 1,2-dihydrodutasteride metabolites are much less potent than dutasteride against both isoforms of human 5α-reductase.
 The activity of 6β-hydroxydutasteride is comparable to that of dutasteride.

 Tamsulosin: There is no enantiomeric bioconversion from tamsulosin [R(-) isomer] to the S(+) isomer in humans.
 Tamsulosin is extensively metabolized by cytochrome P450 enzymes in the liver and less than 10% of the dose is excreted in urine unchanged.
 However, the pharmacokinetic profile of the metabolites in humans has not been established.
 In vitro studies indicate that CYP3A4 and CYP2D6 are involved in metabolism of tamsulosin as well as some minor participation of other CYP isoenzymes.
-Inhibition of hepatic drug metabolizing enzymes may lead to increased exposure to tamsulosin [see DRUG INTERACTIONS].
+Inhibition of hepatic drug-metabolizing enzymes may lead to increased exposure to tamsulosin [see DRUG INTERACTIONS].
 The metabolites of tamsulosin undergo extensive conjugation to glucuronide or sulfate prior to renal excretion.

 Incubations with human liver microsomes showed no evidence of clinically significant metabolic interactions between tamsulosin and amitriptyline, albuterol, glyburide, and finasteride.
 However, results of the in vitro testing of the tamsulosin interaction with diclofenac and warfarin were equivocal.

 Dutasteride: Dutasteride and its metabolites were excreted mainly in feces.
-As a percent of dose, there was approximately 5% unchanged dutasteride (approximately 1% to approximately 15%) and 40% as dutasteride-related metabolites (~2% to ~90%).
+As a percent of dose, there was approximately 5% unchanged dutasteride (approximately 1% to approximately 15%) and 40% as dutasteride-related metabolites (approximately 2% to approximately 90%).
 Only trace amounts of unchanged dutasteride were found in urine ( < 1%).
 Therefore, on average, the dose unaccounted for approximated 55% (range: 5% to 97%).
 The terminal elimination half-life of dutasteride is approximately 5 weeks at steady state.
 The average steady-state serum dutasteride concentration was 40 ng/mL following 0.5 mg/day for 1 year.
 Following daily dosing, dutasteride serum concentrations achieve 65% of steady-state concentration after 1 month and approximately 90% after 3 months.
 Due to the long half-life of dutasteride, serum concentrations remain detectable (greater than 0.1 ng/mL) for up to 4 to 6 months after discontinuation of treatment.

-Tamsulosin: On administration of the radiolabeled dose of tamsulosin to 4 healthy volunteers, 97% of the administered radioactivity was recovered, with urine (76%) representing the primary route of excretion compared to feces (21%) over 168 hours.
+Tamsulosin: On administration of the radiolabeled dose of tamsulosin to 4 healthy volunteers, 97% of the administered radioactivity was recovered, with urine (76%) representing the primary route of excretion compared with feces (21%) over 168 hours.

 Following intravenous or oral administration of an immediate-release formulation, the elimination half-life of tamsulosin in plasma ranges from 5 to 7 hours.
 Because of absorption rate-controlled pharmacokinetics with tamsulosin hydrochloride capsules, the apparent half-life of tamsulosin is approximately 9 to 13 hours in healthy volunteers and 14 to 15 hours in the target population.